A non-local Poisson bracket for Coxeter--Toda lattices: Coxeter--Toda lattices on

-and the rest of the brackets are zero. \end{prop} The Hamiltonians $F_k(X)=\frac{1}{k}\tr(X^k)$ of the Toda flows are invariant under conjugation by elements of $H$.
-Then when restricted to a Coxeter double Bruhat cell $G^{u,v}$ the $F_k's$ can be expressed as functions of $c_i,d_i$, which, in turn, serve as Hamiltonians for Coxeter-Toda flows on $G^{u,v}/H$.
-Thus the Toda hierarchy defines a completely integrable system on the symplectic leaves (level sets of the determinant) in $G^{u,v}/H$, i.e., Coxeter-Toda lattices are completely integrable systems.
+and the rest of the brackets are zero. \end{prop} The Hamiltonians $F_k(X)=\frac{1}{k}\tr(X^k)$, due to the invariance under conjugation by elements of $H$, when restricted to a Coxeter double Bruhat cell $G^{u,v}$ can be expressed as functions of $c_i,d_i$.
+Thus, the functions $F_k$ ($k=1,\ldots,n-1$) serve as Hamiltonians for Coxeter--Toda flows on $G^{u,v}/H$.
+Therefore, the Toda hierarchy defines a completely integrable system on the symplectic leaves (level sets of the determinant) in $G^{u,v}/H$, i.e. Coxeter-Toda lattices are completely integrable systems.